 How We Can Help

-If a father is not listed on a child’s birth certificate, the Child Support Services Division can help to identify and locate the father.
-We can establish paternity with a signed submission of paternity from the father or confirm paternity by genetic testing.
+If the other parent is not listed on a child’s birth certificate, the Child Support Services Division can help to identify and locate the other parent.
+We can start the process to establish parentage/paternity with a signed admission of parentage/paternity from the other parent or utilize genetic testing to confirm parentage/paternity.

 Establishing a Child or Medical Support Order

 The Child Support Services Division has the authority to establish child support orders administratively without the need to go to Court.
-In some cases a court hearing will be necessary.
+Most orders are established administratively, however, at times a court hearing will be necessary.

 Enforcing a Support Order

-If you already have a child support court order, the non-custodial parent will receive a monthly child support statement for payment through family support registry.
+If you already have a child support court order, or our office has established a court order, the non-custodial parent will receive a monthly child support statement for payment through Family Support Registry.
 If there is an interruption in payments, the Child Support Services Division can use a variety of enforcement remedies to encourage payment.
 Obligors are notified before a remedy occurs.

-The Child Support Services Division works cooperatively with other states to enforce child support court orders when a non-custodial parent lives out of state.
-Our reach may also extend internationally.
+The Child Support Services Division works cooperatively with other states to establish/enforce child support court orders when a non-custodial parent lives out of state.
+When the non-custodial parent lives outside the U.S., there are a handful of countries with which we work to establish/enforce child support orders also.

 Modifying a Child or Medical Support Order

-Parents may request a review of a child support order with written proof of a change in circumstances, such as salary changes, medical coverage for the child, day care costs or number of overnights.
+Parents may request a review of a child support order if there has been a change in circumstances, such changes in salary, medical coverage for the child, day care costs, or number of overnights.

-The Child Support Services Division can review both parents’ circumstances and the support calculation using the state guidelines.
-An order may only be modified if the re-calculation results in a change of at least 10% up or down in the amount of support.
+The Child Support Services Division can review both parents’ circumstances and the support calculation using the Colorado Child Support Guidelines.
+An order may only be modified if the re-calculation results in a change of at least 10% from the amount already ordered.